spencerdavidii/SQL-Injection-Lab/README.md

 SELECT * FROM users WHERE username = ‘usercontrol4@gmail.com’ AND password = 'Allaccesss!'

-So what if we do not use this system as it was designed and we put an apostrophe (') in the username field?
+So, what if we do not use this system as it was designed and we put an apostrophe (') in the username field?
 The SQL query will look like this and the error will be excluded from the database because the query was incorrect.

 ![image](https://github.com/user-attachments/assets/f6250b27-dbd3-4aeb-8060-67dec51822a7)